I wish my spouse wanted sex as much as I do

 A Mutually Satisfying Sex Life

 A mutually satisfying sex life is possible even when partners have vastly different levels of desire.
 It takes work though.
 And if you are a couple that is not used to communicating openly about difficult and sensitive topics, chances are negotiating sex is going to be a real struggle.
 That’s where we can help you get started and actually teach you how to do it.
-Whether that’s in person or over the phone, you can start down the path now by scheduling an appointment online or simply calling us.
+Whether that’s in person or over the phone, you can start down the path now by scheduling a free 15-minute Discovery Call or simply calling us.